singhravipratap/SLA/README.md

 You are expected to download the sample Hyperledger Fabric from the Github and install the prerequisite files as instructed in the folloiwng pages:

+### Interplanetary File System (IPFS)
+A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.
+IPFS is a file sharing system that can be leveraged to more efficiently store and share large files.
+It relies on cryptographic hashes that can easily be stored on a blockchain Learn more here: https://ipfs.tech/

 ## Start Hyperledger Fabric test network

 ## Configuration and data flow